Gordonby/aksworkshop/_entries/02-06 challenge3.md

 2. Generate traffic to the application by running curl.

-  Find the pod you just created.
+  Find the pods you just created.

   ```sh
   kubectl get pods | grep prommetrics-demo